arnodel/golua/quotas.md

   comply with those by default, so it limits the risk of misuse.
 On the other hand an existing function will still be able to be used in an environment not requiring the new compliance flags.
-- Safety: It is safer than blacklisting / whilelisting access to modules.
+- Safety: It is safer than controlling access to modules via a blocklist/allowlist.
 As Lua's runtime is very dynamic, it would probably be easy to circumvent such measures.

-#### `ComplicanceFlags`
+#### `ComplianceFlags`

 The runtime defines a number of compliance flags, currently: